 Beaune Bourgogne-franche-comte, France Travel Guide

-While common threads like wine-based sauces and hearty dishes define Burgundian cuisine, slight variations exist.
+While common threads like wine-based sauces and substantial dishes define Burgundian cuisine, slight variations exist.
 Beaune, central to the Côte de Beaune, naturally emphasizes dishes that pair well with its Pinot Noir and Chardonnay wines, focusing on ingredient quality.

 Tender beef stew, slow-braised in a rich sauce of red Burgundy wine with mushrooms, small onions, and lardons.
 A cornerstone dish.